 |13||Goolam Essaji Vahanvati||8 June 2009 – 11 June 2014|

 |14||Mukul Rohatgi||12 June 2014 – 30 June 2017|

 Role of Attorney General of India

-- All the legal matters that are referred to AG by the President, AG advises the Union government upon the same.
+- For all the legal matters that are referred to AG by the President, AG advises the Union government upon the same.

-- Apart from what President refers, AG also performs the duties that are mentioned in the Constitution.
+- Apart from what President refers to, AG also performs the duties that are mentioned in the Constitution.

 The three duties that are assigned to Attorney General by the President are: